-Ted Charnley’s verse has appeared previously in Pulsebeat, in multiple issues of such journals as The Orchards, The Road Not Taken, Think and The Lyric, in the anthology Extreme Sonnets and elsewhere.
-His first full-length book, An Invocation of Fragments, was released in the Summer of 2022 by Kelsay Books.
+Ted Charnley’s verse has appeared in multiple issues of such journals as The Orchards, The Road Not Taken, Think, The Lyric and Passager, and in the recent anthology Extreme Sonnets.
 He lives with his wife in a 200-year old farmhouse they restored in central Maryland.
-There, he herds woodchucks, practices chainsaw topiary and leaves offerings for the nymphs of the springs.